 The route is expected to follow the Norfolk Coast Path National Trail where this meets everyone’s needs, but have scope to vary this where necessary.

-The Secretary of State will consider all representations and objections before making a decision about approval of Natural England’s report.
+The Secretary of State will consider all the representations and objections before making a decision about Natural England’s report.